 Upon completion of a CNA certificate or training program, students qualify to sit for a state licensing examination.
 The exam consists of a theoretical exam, as well as a practical exam demonstrating applied knowledge.
 Exam requirements vary by state but include possession of a high school diploma or GED and completion of a formal training program.
 After passing the exam, licensed CNAs are placed on the state's registry for nursing aides.

 Certified nursing assistants are qualified for positions in nursing facilities and hospitals, as well as in residential care facilities, outpatient centers, government agencies and family services.
-The U.S. Bureau of Labor Statistics (BLS) predicted that CNAs would experience 18% employment growth in the field between 2014 and 2024.
-The BLS also reported that nursing assistants earned mean hourly wages of $12.89 as of May 2015.
+The U.S. Bureau of Labor Statistics (BLS) predicted that CNAs would experience 9% employment growth in the field between 2018 and 2028.
+The BLS also reported that nursing assistants earned a median wage of $29,660 as of May 2019.

 Though online programs for certified nursing assistants do exist, they typically require in-person experiences for labs and clinical studies.
 These programs prepare students for a state licensing examination, which allows them to pursue work as certified nursing aides.